OpenSuSE Man Pages

 DESCRIPTION

-accesses to the filesystem.
-Normally, the value of the filesystem
+Normally, the value of the process's filesystem group ID is the same as

-whenever the effective group ID is changed, the filesystem group ID
+process's effective group ID is changed, the kernel also changes the

-will also be changed to the new value of the effective group ID.
+filesystem group ID to be the same as the new value of the effective

 setfsgid() will succeed only if the caller is the superuser or if fsgid